Skip to main content

 LPN, RN, RPN Scope of Practice project

-On June 1, 2025, the LPN, RN and RPN scope of practice documents will be rescinded, and the content transitioned to practice standards and learning resources.
+On June 2, 2025, the LPN, RN and RPN scope of practice documents were rescinded, and the content transitioned to practice standards and learning resources.

 The Health Professions and Occupations Act (HPOA) is new legislation approved in 2022, but not yet in force.
 It will replace the Health Professions Act (HPA).
 The HPOA requires all standards to be included in BCCNM bylaws.

-IMPORTANT: The standards, limits, and conditions will not change, and neither will your day-to-day practice.
-Only the format of the standards and where you find the information on the BCCNM website will be different.
+IMPORTANT: The standards, limits, and conditions have not changed, and neither will your day-to-day practice.
+Only the format of the standards and where you find the information on the BCCNM website is different.

-The following video explains why we're making this change, and includes helpful tips for navigating the website and where to find the standards.
+The following video explains why we made ng this change, and includes helpful tips for navigating the website and where to find the standards.

 Click here to provide feedback on the Changes to LPN, RN, and RPN Scope of Practice documents video.